Google Photos adds Review & delete, Storage saver rename - 9to5Google

 At the start of June, the Google Photos storage policy change announced last year will come into effect.
 Ahead of that, Google Photos is rolling out the promised “review and delete” tool and a renamed “Storage saver” tier.

+Update 5/28: “Manage storage” is now widely rolled out on Android, iOS, and web — through this direct link.
+However, Google has yet to rename “High quality” ahead of the upcoming June 1 deadline.

-Tap your profile avatar in the top-right corner of the app and select the “Account storage” progress bar to open the “Back up & sync” menu.
-A “Manage storage” button takes users to a new page where you can “Review and delete” the following:
+Original 5/24: Tap your profile avatar in the top-right corner of the app and select the “Account storage” progress bar to open the new “Manage storage” page.
+Also accessible from the “Back up & sync” menu, you can “Review and delete” the following types of media with Google noting how much space they’re taking up in your account:

 - Large photos & videos